-Students use an iterative design process to explore possible solutions to a problem or opportunity.
-They investigate and analyse the purpose, design features, materials and production techniques used in diverse situations, including industry, community and tertiary organisations.
+In Stage 2 students use an iterative design process to explore possible solutions to a problem or opportunity.
+They investigate and analyse the purpose, design features, materials, and production techniques used in diverse situations including industry, community, and tertiary organisations.
 This information is used to create a design brief that provides the basis for the development of potential solutions.
 The importance of the design process as a preliminary to the realisation process is emphasised, as is ongoing evaluation of the solution and vice versa.

-A solution in this subject is an outcome of the design and realisation process in relation to the chosen context.
-A solution could be fully realised or a model, prototype, system, part, process (i.e., procedures to output a product) or product.
-Students analyse influences on a solution, including ethical, legal, economic and/or sustainability issues.
-They consider the practical implication of these issues on society or design solutions.
-Students apply appropriate skills, processes, procedures and techniques whilst implementing safe work practices in the creation of the solution.

-Student learning for this course is reported for the following context:

-Design, Technology and Engineering - Industry and Entrepreneurial Solutions.
+In this subject, a 'solution' is an outcome of the design and realisation process in relation to the chosen context.
+A solution could be fully realised or a model, prototype, system, part, process (i.e. procedures to output a product), or product.
+Students analyse influences on a solution including ethical, legal, economic, and/ or sustainability issues.
+They consider the practical implications of these issues on society or on design solutions.
+Students apply appropriate skills, processes, procedures and techniques whilst implementing safe work practices when creating the solution.
+Student learning for this course is reported for the Design, Technology, and Engineering - Industry and Entrepreneurial Solutions (IES) context.